v1cont/yad/README.md

 * Webkit - for supporting HTML dialog (http://webkitgtk.org)
 * GtkSourceView - for enabling syntax highlighting in text-info dialog (https://wiki.gnome.org/Projects/GtkSourceView)
 * GSpell - for support spell checking in text fields (https://wiki.gnome.org/Projects/gspell)

+In standalone build (configure option --enable-standalone) some defaults can be redefined with the following defines

+BORDERS - set the default border width around dialog.
+Default is 5 REMAIN - if defined, timeout indicator will show the remaining time COMBO_EDIT - if defined, combo-box in entry dialog will be always editable TERM_CMD - string with terminal command.
+Default is "xterm -e '%s'" OPEN_CMD - string with open command.
+Default is "xdg-open '%s'" DATE_FMT - string with date output format.
+Default is "%x".
+See strftime(3) for details URI_COLOR - color for URIs in text-info dialog.
+Default is blue MAX_TABS - set the number of tabs for tabbed dialog.
+Default is 100

+Defines can be added througs CFLAGS environment variable